miyako/4d-presentation-summit-2023/Go Places with System Workers!/csv2json/csv2json.4d.4dz/Documentation/Classes/_CLI.md

 |name|Text|read-only|
 |platform|Text|read-only|

-The classed is intended to be subclassed. `.name` returns the value `OB Class(This).name` which is the name of the extended class, not this class.
+The class is intended to be subclassed. `.name` returns the value `OB Class(This).name` which is the name of the extended class, not this class.

 ## .escape()